-proportions, outpacing the rate of inflation nearly five times over.
-The percentage of household income needed to pay for college today is as high as 29.3% in some states, a rate that hovered at around 7% in 1980.
-Yet, a college education remains a key requirement for career advancement and higher earning potential.
+College costs are on the rise, outpacing the rate of inflation nearly five times over.
+The percentage of household income needed to pay for college today is as high as 29.3% in some states, a rate that hovered around 7% in 1980.
+Yet a college education remains a key requirement for career advancement and higher earning potential.
 Full-time workers with a bachelor’s degree earn an average of 84% more over their lifetime than those with only a high school diploma.